BlueKilvin/Mine-Sweeper/README.md

 # Mine Sweeper Game

-Minesweeper game with grids and without for university project.
+Minesweeper game with grids and without.

+Running on Java.